anths/anths/README.md

 If GitHub is one of your remotes (you are here, after all), you'll probably want to go to the repository's settings and change the default there.
+Once you do this, you'll have both the new and old names in your remote repo.
+To delete the old name from your remote repo, so this:

+	git push origin --delete master

 ### Tell git to use better names by default.